- Which of the following, if true, would make this explanation more plausible?

 - A committee with an average of three trained personnel could assist either Violet or Hazen in controlling the company.

-- Implication that the regulation of dental care is impossible.
+- The implication that the regulation of dental care is impossible

 - Oak-wood-strengthened rackets help to make tennis rackets durable and stronger, allowing the player to make powerful swings.